dlarrick/hass-kumo/README.md

 ## Status
 - As of June 2019, this module has been working fine for me for several months.
 I have no current plans to implement the TODO list but will accept patches.
+- As of July 20, 2019, the master branch contains a version compatible with the Climate 1.0 API (i.e. Home Assistant 0.96 and later).
+The `pre-0.96` branch contains the code compatible with older versions.

 ## License
 [MIT](LICENSE)